 Cleverchefs’ online food store has become more than just a back-up plan.
 "Initially we opened an online store to keep business coming in, since weddings and events were canceled, but it's been a great way to get our name out there and provide for our clients," says Collins.
 They want to sell their food boxes even once weddings start up again, in sickness and in health.

 By expanding their business model, Collins hopes to keep strengthening Cleverchefs.
 "I would like Cleverchefs to be at the full front of everyone's mind—one of the best caterers around."

-Wix eCommerce is an integrated online store platform for merchants, entrepreneurs and retailers.
-Create your own Wix online store today.
+Wix eCommerce is an integrated platform for merchants, entrepreneurs and retailers.
+Create your own Wix eCommerce website today.

 Managing Editor, Wix eCommerce